-Just as there are boats out there that are better for fishing, or models that offer better power for speedboating, there are certain boats designed for, and just plain better for duck hunting on the water.
-Water fowling, as it is also known, is a hobby enjoyed by casual and serious hunters alike.
-As such, there are as many types of duck boats for sale and configurations available, making it easy for everyone to find the perfect fit.
+Just as there are boats for sale that are better for fishing and others that are better for cruising, there are certain boats designed for duck hunting on the water.
+Waterfowling, as its known, is a hobby enjoyed by casual and serious hunters alike.
+As such, there are as many types of and configurations of boat available for the sport, making it easy for everyone to find the perfect fit.

 Duck Boat Hull Types

-If you’re looking for something sturdy that can still traverse the waves for more versatility, the Semi-V hull might be what you need.
-This boat hull type has a pointed bow that will cut through rough waters, but the bottom is much flatter than a standard V-shaped hull so that it can still navigate shallow waters.
-A lot of Semi-V models are explicitly designed as duck boats, as they’re easily outfitted with a duck blind and necessary equipment.
+If you want one boat for both hunting and fishing and you’re looking for something with more versatility, the semi-V hull might be what you need.
+The pointed bow and slightly angled hull will help smooth rough waters a bit, but the bottom is much flatter than a standard deep-V shaped hull, so that it can still navigate relatively shallow waters.
+A lot of semi-V models are explicitly designed as duck boats, as they’re easily outfitted with a duck blind and necessary equipment.

-Finally, there is the common V-bottom boat, which is designed for larger bodies of water and open-water gaming.
-This type of craft is generally made from fiberglass or sturdy aluminum and is the ideal choice for the diving duck hunter.
-They’re preferred as tender boats that are used in layout hunting.
-These boats are heavier and feature high transoms and gunwales to keep water spillage to a minimum, with sharp keels to part rough waters with ease.
+Finally, there is the deep-V bottom boat, which is designed for larger bodies of water and open-water gaming.
+This type of craft is generally made from fiberglass and is ideal for hunting divers, or sea ducks, in open water.
+They’re also used as tender boats that are used in layout hunting.
+But the deep-V comes with a deeper draft, so they aren’t ideal for hunting in shallow areas.

 Motors Options on Duck Boats

-Mud motors have extended the access range for waterfowl hunting, offering a design that can handle obstructions like mud, sand, and other shallow-water obstacles.
-These motors have a low profile and are available in surface-drive and long-tail models, which can both work in mere inches of water.
+Mud motors and “beaver tail” motors extend the access range for waterfowl hunting, offering designs that can handle obstructions like mud, sand, and other shallow-water obstacles.
+These motors can both work in mere inches of water, and for short distances, will even go through wet mud.
 You’ll want a long-tail motor for boggy, stump-filled areas where you expect a lot of resistance.
 Surface-drive mud motors are ideal for soft-bottom, open waters that offer a more level plane.
+However, these motors are very loud and steering the boat with them is challenging.
+So, most duck hunters stick with a standard-issue outboard engine.

 Must-Have Duck Boat Accessories